yk-tanigawa/docker-jupyter/README.md

 ## How to pull the latest image?

-You can specify the version number with `-v` option in the same wrapper script.
+You can specify the version number with the `-v` option in the same wrapper script.

 ```{bash}
 bash run-simg.sh -v 20200701